 If this requires a new vfiler then, Complete the prerequisites and IP request as documented to obtain a vfiler name and (IP, DNS, Vlan) network details.

 If the request is to add volume/qtree to existing vfiler , make sure you have the vfiler details.
+DO NOT COMBINE DIFFERENT BU VOLUMES UNDER THE SAME VFILER.